-- 1. Special Category Grants may provide a maximum grant award amount of \$500,000.
-There is no minimum request amount. - 2.
-Special Category Grant project types: - a) Development projects with the mission of Preservation, Restoration, Rehabilitation or Reconstruction of historic properties regularly open to the public, and site-specific planning required for these activities such as structural or condition assessment reports.
-Development
+Special Category Grants may provide a maximum grant award amount of \$5001,000,000.
+There is no minimum request amount.

+2. Special Category Grant project types:

-- activities on historic Religious Properties shall be limited to building exterior envelope and structural elements of the building, excluding accessibility upgrades.
-State-funded Development activities for historic cemeteries shall be limited to work on stabilizing, cleaning and repairing historic gravemarkers and other funerary items, repairing historic fences or structures within the cemetery, and installing minimal security lighting; - b) Archaeological Research projects, for all phases of terrestrial and underwater fieldwork, analyses of findings and write-up, or to conduct collection research at established federal, state or public institutions; - c) Museum Exhibit projects to aid Florida history museums in exhibit work, including research of exhibit content, exhibit design, fabrication and installation.
+- a) Development projects with the mission of Preservation, Restoration, Rehabilitation or Reconstruction of historic properties regularly open to the public, and site-specific planning required for these activities such as structural or condition assessment reports.
+Development activities on historic Religious Properties shall be limited to building exterior envelope and structural elements of the building, excluding accessibility upgrades.
+State-funded Development activities for historic cemeteries shall be limited to work on stabilizing, cleaning and repairing historic gravemarkers and other funerary items, repairing historic fences or structures within the cemetery, and installing minimal security lighting; - b) Archaeological Research projects, for all phases of Phase II, and limited Phase III terrestrial and underwater fieldwork, analyses of findings and write-up, or to conduct collection research at established federal, state or public institutions.
+A well-defined, clear and concise research design that meets the Preservation Standards, must be submitted for review by the Division at the time of application; - c) Museum Exhibit projects to aid Florida history museums in exhibit work, including research of exhibit content, exhibit design, fabrication and installation.
 Exhibits must be permanently affixed to the building.
 For Museum Exhibit projects, Organizations must be a governmental or non-profit Florida history museum established permanently in Florida, promoting and encouraging knowledge and appreciation of Florida history through the collection, presentation, exhibition, and interpretation of artifacts and other historical items related to Florida.
 The mission of the museum must relate directly to the history of Florida.
 Project oversight of museum exhibit projects funded by the Special Category Grant Program must be provided by a historian meeting the Secretary of the Interior's Professional Qualifications Standards for History, which are set forth in the Secretary of the Interior's Standards and Guidelines for Archeology and Historic Preservation incorporated in paragraph 1A-39.001(7)(c), F.A.C; and - d) Acquisition of a single Historic Property or archaeological site, or group of Historic Properties or archaeological sites, in which all the resources have the same owner.
 For archaeological sites, an exception to the single owner provision may be made if the archaeological site extends on land that is contiguous, but owned by different property owners.